 - Try different positions – after surgery you might find your arm/chest area is sore for a while.
 You can also use cushions to ease discomfort

 - Be an ‘active listener’ – discuss your needs and frustrations.
 Encourage your partner to tell you what they're going through, because they may be confused about sex, afraid of hurting you and need some guidance.

 - Talk about your cancer and how it is affecting you physically.
 You can talk outside of the bedroom – visit a favourite place and discuss non-sexual aspects of your relationship too.

 - If you're experiencing vaginal pain or discomfort during sex, see your GP to check that this is not due to an infection.
 You can use water-based or silicone-based lubricants to help overcome vaginal dryness but avoid oils (such as baby oil) as they can lead to vaginal inflammation.
 You may notice an increase in bladder infections after sex – see your GP if this happens for you.
 Ask for a referral to a gynaecologist if your physical issues are not improving.

 - If you and your partner are unable to find a way forward sexually, a few sessions with a sex therapist could be really helpful.
-You can call 0800 BC NURSE for recommendations on who to talk to.
+BCFNZ funds free counselling sessions, and you can choose a counsellor specialising in sex and intimacy issues.

 Webinar: Sex after breast cancer

 Our webinar looks at those things that aren't often discussed: how to overcome side effects like vaginal dryness, fatigue and little or no libido, to get your sex life back on track.